WeiqiGO8/fop-homework/challenge3.md

-# Challenge 3 - Create an alternative night sky
+# Challenge 3 - Create an alternative night sky --> snow /snowflakes that falls

 #### Rules

-- particles = snow or rain
+- particles = snow

-- snowflakes or raindrops that falls with gravity/velocity
+- snowflakes that falls with gravity/velocity

 - When they reach the bottom -- > they should appear at the top again.